 This software we need will be built by a global community, taking on problems too big for any one team to even understand.
 We should have been working together all along, but it is necessary now for the few big problems that remain.

-A documentary version will be released in early-2014:
+A documentary version will be released in late-2015:

 Keith Curtis, an 11-year veteran of Microsoft, takes a programmer’s approach in Software Wars, attempting to systematically build a case that free software can help pave the way for a 21st-century renaissance in many fields ranging from artificial intelligence (cars that drive themselves) to the human journey into space (space elevators).
 For Keith, free software is all about leveraging our collective intelligence.